microsoft/triton-shared/README.md

 ## Usage

 This repo now includes `triton` as a submodule and builds as an out-of-tree backend.
-The submodule currently points to [this](https://github.com/openai/triton/pull/3007) branch which hasn't been merged yet, but we will change the commit to point to `main` once everything finalizes.

 To build this repo clone `triton-shared` to a folder called `triton_shared` (notice the **underscore**).
 `Triton` will use this folder name to create a module under `triton.runtime` for the reference CPU backend.